icopy-site/awesome/docs/awesome/awesome-webxr.md

 - [Castle Builder](https://castle.needle.tools/) - A collaborative and cross-platform castle-building game utilizing a unique Unity-to-three.js pipeline.
 - [Prehistoric Domain](https://www.prehistoricdomain.com/) - A Jurassic Park-esque experience in the browser, with multiple dinosaur exhibits available and more planned for the future.
 - [Above Par-adowski WebXR Mini Golf](https://aboveparadowski.com/) - A WebXR minigolf game designed by Paradowski Creative, featuring 9 holes spread across a unique and varied environment.
+- [Yolopia](https://www.yolopia.com/) - A rhythm game which combines flow, boxing and pose matching.

 ## Art